hugger-beep/google_reCAPTCHA/architecture2.md

 3. **Authenticated Access**:
    - User is redirected with cookies set
-   - CloudFront forwards the new request to WAF
-   - WAF checks for cookies and allows the request
+   - WAF intercepts and checks for cookies and allows the request `(if cookies are present)`
    - CloudFront forwards to API Gateway based on the path
    - API Gateway invokes the appropriate Lambda function
    - `serve_html.py` verifies cookies again and serves protected content

-## Security Measures

-1. **Dual WAF Protection**:
-   - WAF at CloudFront level for initial cookie verification
-   - WAF at API Gateway level for additional protection

-2. **Resource Policy**:
-   - Restricts API Gateway access to CloudFront and specific IPs
-   - Prevents direct access to API Gateway endpoints

-3. **Cookie Verification**:
-   - Both WAF and Lambda functions verify the presence of required cookies
-   - Cookies are set with secure attributes

-4. **Custom Headers**:
-   - CloudFront adds custom headers for API Gateway authorization

-5. **HTTPS Throughout**:
-   - All communications use HTTPS for encryption